nair-arjun/ECE309-connect4/README.md

 *Changelog:*

   Version 1.6:
-    ASCII art is displayed when the game is first ran. - asnair2
+    ASCII art is displayed when a new game begins. - asnair2

   Version 1.5:
     Added a delay between CPU inputs for CPU v CPU play.
 This allows for time for the player to see each move that each CPU makes until a winner is decided. - zainj